wolski/imsbInfer/README.md

   * helps to understand what the functions are doing
   * examples are also used to test the function - so there are is a lot of stopifnot statements in the example code sections

+* Easy to filter :
+  * Filter top transtions and peptides and to aggregate them.
+  * remove decoys, retention time ranges (i.e. begin or end of gradient), filter for m_score.

 * Methods to scale/transform intensities.
   - robust scaling of individual samples
   - robust scaling of samples taking RT into account
   - median scaling (same median intensity given RT as in reference sample)

-* Assessing correlation between peptides of same protein protein can guide the choice of data scaling method.
+* Assessing correlation between peptides of same protein or different proteins can guide the choice of data scaling method:
-  - for randomly chosen transtions/peptides one would expect on average no corration.
+  - for randomly chosen peptides one would expect on average no corration.
-  - for peptides from same protein one would expect postive correlation
+  - for peptides from same protein postive correlation is expected
-  - for same peptide and a different charge expect high correlation
+  - for same peptide and a different charge high correlation is expected

 A lot of cool stuff to do visualization of the data.